zeroc-ice/ice-demos/java/android/hello/README.md

 server's host name or IP address in the app's "Host" field.

 2. Start an IceDiscovery/hello server from any language mapping and check the "Use IceDiscovery" box.
+Note that multicast is not supported in the emulator so this app must be installed on a device in order to use IceDiscovery.

 Refer to the README file in the server's directory for more information on starting the server.